How to Get the Corner Office

 With IT Project Managers on the rise, a question emerges of whether technical skills are necessary to achieve senior management positions.
 While the majority of senior managers in the Tech industry indeed have technical skills — top management in other industries, like Law and Communications, are less tech-savvy.

-More generally, the most common skills of senior managers across industries are Management, Strategy and Planning skills, paired with the respective domain expertise.
+More generally, the most common skills of senior managers across industries are Management, Strategy and Planning skills, paired with the respective domain expertise, according to our skills taxonomy.

 Key Takeaways:

-- Consistent with the growth of software products and attention to customer service, IT Project Managers and Client Service Managers see an upward trend on their path to senior management.
+- Consistent with the growth of software products and attention to customer service, we see using Revelio data analytics software tools that IT Project Managers and Client Service Managers see an upward trend on their path to senior management.

-- Most senior managers in the Tech Industry have technical skills, while Law has the least tech-savvy senior managers.
+- Most senior managers in the Tech Industry have technical skills, while Law has the least tech-savvy senior managers, our skills taxonomy shows.

 - Top management not only knows Management, Leadership and Strategy, but also needs to possess domain expertise of their respective industry.